-Within stand-height limits, ski brakes which are functional with the ski/plate/binding in use are required and are the responsibility of the respective manufacturers and the athletes.
-Any and all ski brakes used by competitors in all events, must be functional and comply with all related FIS requirements.
+Regardless of stand height within these limits, ski brakes which are functional with the actual ski/plate/binding in use are required and are the responsibility of the respective producers and the athletes.
+Ski brakes used by competitors in all events, including master's events, must be functional and comply with all related FIS requirements.
 [ACR 606.3, Additional Regulations section "Ski Brakes"]